 The Good Samaritan law protects individuals who provide medical assistance during medical emergencies like drug overdoses and cardiac arrest.
 This law is generated to protect those who are not medically trained and, undertaking that no medical personnel is available, these individuals step in to help.

+No. Most states protect people who perform CPR or use an AED in good faith.
+However, protection isn’t absolute.
+Liability can arise for gross negligence, ignoring a valid Do-Not-Resuscitate order (DNR), or performing CPR on someone who clearly refused help.
+Good Samaritan laws exist to protect people from lawsuits when they help others in need, and these laws typically extend to CPR.
 The Good Samaritan law states that as long as the actions or medical care taken are reasonable assistance and sensible for the given situation, and there is no expectation of compensation, the individual is not legally held responsible for any injury or death caused.
 This law allows people to help others without fearing charges if something goes wrong.

 In Minnesota, not giving emergency care is an offensive act of misdemeanor, while in Vermont, you could receive a penalty of $ 100 in this case.
 A group of states, including California and Nevada, has amended their Good Samaritan Law, according to the law, its duty to help in emergencies.
 It is considered a criminal offense if you don't help in situations of crisis in Europe and several other countries.